Flying High: My Experience of Paragliding in Bir Billing, North India

 Like many others visiting Bir Billing, an off beat gem in Himachal Pradesh, North India, I had come here to make my dreams of flying come true.
+I was staying at the new Zostel Hostel who made arranging paragliding really easy.
 It was my first experience of paragliding in Bir Billing and as I ran for the take off and felt that weightless feeling of being suspended in the air for the first time I was feeling both excited and a bit nervous.

 Paragliding in Bir Billing – Video

 The scariest part about paragliding is the take off, there’s no easy way to do it – you just have to literally jump off the mountain, make a great leap into the unknown and launch yourself off the mountain and into the air.